F01

 Step-by-step checks:

 • 1.
-Verify actual temperature: Place an accurate thermometer in the refrigerator compartment and compare to the set temperature.
+Verify actual temperature: Place an accurate thermometer in the refrigerator compartment and compare it to the set temperature.
 If the display shows a normal value but the interior is warm, an NTC issue is likely.

 • 2.
 Power reset: Unplug the appliance for 5–10 minutes, then reconnect.
-If F01 reappears after a short time, proceed with inspection.
+If F01 reappears after a short time, proceed with the inspection.

 • 3.
 Access the refrigerator NTC: The V-ZUG refrigerator compartment NTC is typically located behind a small plastic cover on the rear interior wall or near the air outlet.
 Remove shelves and the cover carefully.